-The movement in the fair value this investment was recognised on the income statement under Change in fair value of financial instruments for the positive amount of 3 million euros (the amount recognised in 2021 was not material).
+The movement in the fair value of this investment during 2022 was recognised on the income statement under Change in fair value of financial instruments for the positive amount of 3 millions of euros.

-In addition, with the entry of new shareholders and as per Article 16.3 of the Fund's Management Regulations, compensation payments amounting to 1 million euros were received during the year.
+In addition, with the entry of new shareholders and as per Article 16.3 of the Fund's Management Regulations, the Company recognised compensation payments amounting to 1 millions of euros in 2022.